Department of Geography

 URBNG002 Cities Space and Power (Convenor)

-URBNG004 Asian Cities in a globalising South: Comparative lessons from India and China (Convenor)
+URBNG004 Asian Cities: Comparative lessons from India and China (Convenor)

 URBNG006 Urban Practices (Convenor)